mrfernandodias/ailearningassistant/ROADMAP.md

   - "Study for 30 minutes"
   - "Help 2 users in forums"
   - "Upload a new document"
+  - "Achieve 80%+ on a quiz"
+  - "Write 5 comments"
   - Bonus XP multiplier for completing all challenges
+  - Weekly mega-challenges with premium rewards

 #### Leaderboards & Rankings